Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

 where $\bar{\w}$ is the reverse of the standard Wiener process.
-The gradient $\nabla_{X(t)}\log p_t(X(t))$ is called the ``score function" of $X(t)$.
-From the view of SDE, sampling from $p(X(0))$ can be realized by an appropriate discretization of Eq. (\ref{reverse-SDE}).
-Actually, the ancestral sampling process (\ref{ancestral-sampling}) is one kind of discretization of reverse SDE (\ref{reverse-SDE}) \cite{SDE}.
+From the view of SDE, sampling from $p(\A(0))$ can be realized by an appropriate discretization form of (\ref{reverse-SDE}), where the ancestral sampling process (\ref{ancestral-sampling}) can be seen as a kind of such form.